localstack/localstack.github.io/content/blog/2022-07-12-parity-explained/index.md

     throw e;
 }
 ```

+Another example is Terraform: when you setup your infrastructure with Terraform it performs very strict schema parsing.
+Hence, unexpected responses could even crash the deployment, for example when the return type is `int` but should be `string`.

 This highlights the importance of parity tests as a technique to ensure consistency and boost the confidence in LocalStack.